ASESMENT PENDIDIKAN KARAKTER DAN MORAL ANAK USIA DINI DENGAN BASIS KEARIFAN LOKAL

 Prasetyo, Nana, Membangun Karakter Anak Usia Dini, Direktorat Jenderal Pendidikan Anak Usia Dini Nonformal dan Informal, Kementerian Pendidikan Nasional, 2011

 Jurnal Moral Kemasyarakatan allows readers to read, download, copy, distribute, print, search, or link to the full texts of its articles and allow readers to use them for any other lawful purpose.
 The journal hold the copyright.
+Once the article is published the copyright is transferred from the author to the journal publisher.

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.